Unique-Analytics/My-Portfolio/data_analysis/README.md

 1. R is used for development and Power BI is used for diplaying the data.

 ## License
-Due to  privacy, i cannot diplay the final dashboard, but i did provide some of the code used to do the analysis.
+Due to  privacy, i cannot display the final dashboard, but i did provide some of the code used to do the analysis.